Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ### AMD module from CommonJS module

-The above define function has a overload that can pass the require function as well as exports variable and module variable to a callback, so that CommonJS code can work inside:
+The above define function has an overload that can pass the require function as well as exports variable and module variable to a callback, so that CommonJS code can work inside:

 ```js
 // Define AMD module using CommonJS code.